abretaud/docker-bbric-archive/README.md

 Modify `site/cfg/externaltool.hosts` to allow external servers to access data (usually Galaxy servers)

 Modify `/etc/ssmtp/ssmtp.conf` to configure the (external) SMTP server to be used by Archive.

+## Shibboleth

+It is possible to run Shibboleth using a docker container.
+Have a look at [docker-compose-with-shibboleth.yml](./docker-compose-with-shibboleth.yml) for an example (adapted from a slightly different working conf, not tested as is).

+In this example, the shibboleth container acts as a proxy for the archive container.
+You need to access it by going to https://localhost:5000/, as the 5000 is the https por exposed by the shibboleth container.

+You need to update to fill the [sp-cert.pem](shibboleth/sp-cert.pem) and [sp-key.pem](shibboleth/sp-key.pem) with the real cert/key you used to register your SP on the federation.

+Please note that it uses the 3.0.4 version of the container, though the config was written for v2.x.
+It means you get warning at startup in Shibboleth logs, but it works anyway.

+The attribute-map.xml and attribute-policy.xml files were downloaded from renater a few years ago.

+The metadata-federation-renater.crt and renater-metadata-signing-cert-2016.pem were downloaded from renater too.

+You need to configure Shibboleth by modifying shibboleth2.xml, at least changing your website url + contact email.

+Finally, you can edit httpd_shib.conf to add Shibboleth auth to any other service by proxying as you will.